xoors/design-guide/README.md

 The design principles of these layers are:

 + All communications between client and server are done through a centralized [Service Gateway](#service-gateway).
-This is to make sure security enforcements, session management, and common logics are managed in one common place.
+This is to make sure security enforcements, session management, and common controller logics are managed in one common place.
 + [Microservices](#microservices) consists of business and data logics.
 [Client Apps](#client-apps) should purely handle user interface (UI), user experience (UX), and static contents.
 + [Microservices](#microservices) should be independent and have no awareness of their surrounding.
 The actions requested to [Microservices](#microservices) are processed through the interactions with its defined unique keys.
 + Maintain as minimal as possible the cross-dependencies between [Client Apps](#client-apps), [Service Gateway](#service-gateway), and [Microservices](#microservices).
-The structure should allow the setup of multiple small independent teams to manage [Microservices](#microservices) and [Client Apps](#client-apps), and on the same time to ensure a single control of security and common logic in a centralized small [Service Gateway](#service-gateway) team.
+The structure should allow the setup of multiple small independent teams to manage [Microservices](#microservices) and [Client Apps](#client-apps), and on the same time to ensure a single control of security and common controller logic in a centralized small [Service Gateway](#service-gateway) team.

 The interactions between [Client Apps](#client-app) to [Microservices](#microservices) will need to be as much as possible done at the level of each service.
 This is to reduce cross-dependencies between [Client Apps](#client-app) and [Microservices](#microservices).
 This is needed to reduce cross-dependencies and to avoid it to become monolithic.
 The diagram below shows the comparison between application with monolithic design vs. microservices design.